ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Retrieval of New or Updated Keying Material {#sec-expiration}

 A node stops using the group keying material upon its expiration, according to the 'exp' parameter specified in the retained COSE Key.
 Then, if it wants to continue participating in the group communication, the node has to request new updated keying material to the KDC.
-In this case, and depending on what keying material is expired, the client may need to communicate to the KDC its need for new keying material: for example, if the key used to protect outgoing traffic has to be renewed, the node may request new input material to derive it, based on the existing group keying material.
+In this case, and depending on what part of the keying material is expired, the client may need to communicate to the KDC its need for that part to be renewed: for example, if the Client uses an individual key to protect outgoing traffic and has to renew it, the node may request a new one, or new input material to derive it, without renewing the whole group keying material.

 <!-- FP: cannot talk about kid here, as we are not OSCORE -->